-Our candidates, due to their roles in schools, are well placed to observe signs and symptoms of abuse or neglect.
+Our candidates, due to their roles in schools, are well placed to observe signs and symptoms of abuse, neglect or exploitation.
 We make it clear that it is their responsibility to report suspected or alleged abuse, by following the school's Safeguarding and Child Protection Policies and Procedures.
 All candidates should be aware that any child may benefit from 'Early Help' and that they should be alert to the potential need for early help for all children, but particularly those with relevant factors as listed in Appendix 2.

 We emphasise that concerns may arise in many different contexts and can vary greatly in terms of their nature and seriousness.
-The indicators of child abuse and neglect can vary from child to child.
+The indicators of child abuse, neglect and exploitation can vary from child to child.
 Children develop and mature at different rates, so what appears to be worrying behaviour for a younger child might be normal for an older child.
-It is important to recognise that indicators of abuse and neglect do not automatically mean a child is being abused; each category of abuse and neglect are rarely found in isolation and are often interlinked.
+It is important to recognise that indicators of abuse, neglect and exploitation do not automatically mean a child is being abused; each category of abuse, neglect and exploitation are rarely found in isolation and are often interlinked.
 All concerns should be taken seriously and will be investigated on a case-by-case basis.